 - Allow the stain to set for approximately 5 to 15 minutes.
 The longer you let the stain set, the deeper and richer the color will be.
-Note: Humidity and Temperature are key factors in the setting and drying of stain, be sure to read the back of the stain can label for detailed information.
+Note: humidity and temperature are key factors in the setting and drying of stain, be sure to read the back of the label for detailed information.

 - While the stain is still wet, wipe off the excess with a clean cloth.
 Take care not to remove too much from corners and edges.
 Wipe across or against the grain first to work the stain into the wood pores.
 The final wipe should always be with the grain.

 - For a deeper color, apply another coat of stain after the first coat has thoroughly dried, approximately 6-12 hours.
-Follow steps 3 thru 5.
+Follow steps 3 through 5.

 - Once satisfied with the color, allow the stain to dry.
 Drying may take 6-12 hours.
 Ensure stain is thoroughly dry before applying a clear finish; overnight drying is strongly recommended.

 Stripping the finish is not always necessary to change the color of your woodworking projects.
 Start by thoroughly cleaning your project.
 Sand it lightly with a fine grit sandpaper and then remove the dust with a tack cloth.
-Using Old Masters® Wiping Stain, apply a thin coat to start with and feather it with a dry, soft- tipped bristle brush.
-Recoat your project with 2 to 3 coats of an Old Masters® clear finish to protect the new, rich color.
+Using Old Masters Wiping Stain or Gel Stain, apply a thin coat to start and feather it with a dry, soft- tipped bristle brush.
+Recoat your project with 2 to 3 coats of an Old Masters clear finish to protect the new, rich color.

-For closed-grain hardwoods, we recommend using Old Masters® Penetrating Stain, but instead of wiping off the excess stain as normally done, try brushing out the excess stain.
+For closed-grain hardwoods, we recommend using Old Masters Wiping Stain, but instead of wiping off the excess stain as normally done, try brushing out the excess stain.
 This will give you a more uniform appearance and color intensity.

-Old Masters® Gel Stain was specifically designed to adhere to fiberglass doors and plastic trim.
+Old Masters Gel Stain is specifically designed to adhere to fiberglass doors and plastic trim.
 Apply it directly to the fiberglass surface.
 Wiping Stain also works well on these projects, especially as a second coat or intermixed with Gel Stain.
-For a complete instructions on how to stain fiberglass doors, refer to the Old Masters® Staining Fiberglass doors tutorial.
+For complete instructions on how to stain fiberglass doors, refer to our Fiberglass Doors Staining Guide.

-Old Masters® offers a complete wood graining system.
-Create beautiful and unique wood grained finishes on steel doors and other smooth surfaces using Old Masters® Wiping or Gel Stain, Graining Base and Wood Graining Tool.
-A detailed instruction booklet (Wood Graining Made Easy) is available from Old Masters®.
-A D-I-Y Woodgraining Kit is also available.
+Old Masters offers a complete wood graining system.
+Create beautiful and unique wood grained finishes on steel doors and other smooth surfaces using Old Masters Wiping or Gel Stain, Graining Base, and Wood Graining Tool.
+A detailed instruction booklet is included with our wood graining tool.

 Distressing may seem similar to antiquing, but antiquing makes a piece look old, whereas distressing makes a piece look worn.
-Creating a distressed look can be accomplished by applying burn marks, nail heads, intentional dents or scratches and other similar attempts at marring the surface.
-Applying a stain before this distressing will allow the original wood to show through the stain; applying the stain after the distressing will pool in the marrings and create dark blemishes.
-Wiping Stain is a great option for enhancing the marred surface of your project.
+Creating a distressed look can be accomplished by applying burn marks, nail heads, intentional dents or scratches, and other similar attempts at marring the surface.
+Applying a stain before this distressing will allow the original wood to show through the stain; applying the stain after the distressing will pool in the imperfections and create dark blemishes.
+Wiping Stain or Gel Stain is a great option for enhancing the marred surface of your project.
 Add a splatter effect by dipping an old toothbrush in Wiping Stain and flinging it onto the project.